 Furthermore, in 2017 ESA announced the selection of Eirsat-1 to be developed under the ESA Educational Office “Fly Your Satellite!”
 2017 Programme.
 University College Dublin is leading the development, launch and operation of this CubeSat, in partnership with Queen’s University Belfast (QUB) and five Irish companies, Resonate Ltd, ENBIO, SensL, Parameter Space and MOOG Dublin.
 Eirsat-1 is due to be launched from the ISS in 2019.
-In addition, ESA has set up a Business Incubation Centre (BIC) for Ireland called the Irish ESA Space Solutions Centre.
-A BIC, if you are not aware, is an enabling centre, to enable start up space businesses.
-If a company registers to a BIC, they gain access to a whole host of facilities, including equipment, engineers, accountants and lawyers.
-Usually a company is only allowed to be part of a BIC for two years.
+In addition, ESA has set up a Business Incubation Centre (BIC) for Ireland called the Irish ESA Space Solutions Centre to enable and support space start-ups.

 Ireland has a place within the space outreach and academic network too.
 There are a number of observatories located in many parts of the country and regular observations are open free to the public.
 In October 2017 the government announced that funding will be provided in the budget for Ireland to join the European Southern Observatory in 2018.
 Furthermore, in July 2017 the Irish Low Frequency Array, or I-LOFAR (radio telescope) was switched on at its home in Birr Castle.
 I-LOFAR is made up of 3,000 individual antennae and 55km of wires and cables spread out across an area the size of a football field.
 It links into the international LOFAR network, which comprises thousands of antennae that record measurements at the lowest frequencies that can be observed from the Earth.
 Together it makes up the largest virtual radio telescope dish in the world, with a diameter of 2,000km.
 This telescope will enable further research of solar flares, stellar formation and numerous other phenomena.